I’m a Celebrity 2021 cast: Full list of contestants

-I’m a Celebrity 2021 cast: Full line-up of contestants, from Frankie Bridge to Richard Madeley
+I’m a Celebrity 2021 cast: Full line-up of contestants, from Frankie Bridge to Simon Gregson

 Here are all the stars taking part in this year’s series